-- Reduced \$909,000 General Fund to align contract resources for maintaining closed Division of Juvenile Justice facilities as part of the Early Action budget package. - Provides \$210 million one-time General Fund in 2024-25 for the Juvenile Justice Realignment Block Grant (JJRBG) established by Chapter 337, Statutes of 2020 (SB 823), to support realigned youth from the Division of Juvenile Justice to local care.. - Adopts trailer bill to maintain the current SB 823 funding formula for 2024-25 in order to provide additional time for the Administration to work with the Legislature and stakeholders on a refined methodology and provide greater certainty to counties regarding their funding for 2024-25.

-- Adopts trailer bill to transfer all juvenile justice grant administration duties from the Board of State and Community Corrections to the Office of Youth and Community Restoration as required by statute. - Adopts trailer bill to require data collection related to Secure Youth Treatment facilities including provisions that require county probation departments to submit data twice a year.
-The data collection requirement sunsets in 5 years.
+- Reduced \$909,000 General Fund to align contract resources for maintaining closed Division of Juvenile Justice facilities as part of the Early Action budget package. - Provides \$210 million one-time General Fund in 2024-25 for the Juvenile Justice Realignment Block Grant (JJRBG) established by Chapter 337, Statutes of 2020 (SB 823), to support realigned youth from the Division of Juvenile Justice to local care.. - Adopts trailer bill to maintain the current SB 823 funding formula for 2024-25 in order to provide additional time for the Administration to work with the Legislature and stakeholders on a refined methodology and provide greater certainty to counties regarding their funding for 2024-25. - Adopts trailer bill to transfer all juvenile justice grant administration duties from the Board of State and Community Corrections to the Office of Youth and Community Restoration as required by statute. - Adopts trailer bill to require data collection related to Secure Youth Treatment facilities.